mpewsey/HexagonalUI/README.md

 ## Installation

 To add the package to a project, select `Window > Package Manager` in Unity.

-Then, under the `+` sign, select `Add package from git URL...`, paste `https://github.com/mpewsey/HexagonalUI.git` into the text field, and click `Add`.
+Under the `+` sign, select `Add package from git URL...`.

+Paste `https://github.com/mpewsey/HexagonalUI.git` into the text field, and click `Add`.

 ## Usage